“We live in a country abundant in creativity”

 Megan is a third-year BA student majoring in Art History and History.
-She is interested in the experiences and depictions of women in Early Modern Europe.
+She is interested in the experiences and depictions of women in Early Modern Europe, and works in event management for the GLAM sector.

 Petra is a third-year Law/Arts student.
 She likes the work of Mark Rothko and Jan van Eyck.